 Apart from the strains, John Donne has a variety of moods.
 In every poem, it is different.
 Indeed, these strains and moods come first to make John Donne as best unconventional love poet of every era.

 Conventional poems were not original; they were about fairies and that too copied from other languages.
 John Donne and Ben Jonson were against the tradition.
 They wrote poetry, which was based on reality.
-Donne’s poetry is also the most realist.
+Donne’s poetry is also the most realistic.
 As mentioned earlier, he expresses his deep love experiences; therefore, his poetry is actually his biography.
 Realism is one of the prominent factors, which makes John Donne a memorable love poet.

 Songs and sonnets are all about emotions.
 What makes him the best poet of every century is his wide range of emotions; no previous writer or poet has such a long list of emotions as John Donne has.
-List of his love affairs is also long.
+The list of his love affairs is also long.
 He has spent time with many women.
 Some relations were temporary, whereas some were everlasting.
-What he experienced, he expressed it in form of poetry; therefore, every line, each word and every single poem of John Donne is full of emotions.
-Hence, this capability of John Donne also separates him from masses and helps him to gain the title of the best love poet.
+What he experienced, he expressed in form of poetry; therefore, every line, each word and every single poem of John Donne is full of emotions.
+Hence, this capability of John Donne also separates him from the masses and helps him to gain the title of the best love poet.

 Donne’s world might be limited to one woman yet his attitude towards women is different in every poem.
 Somewhere they are loyal, whereas somewhere they are unfaithful.
 C.S.
-Lewis summarizes Donne’s attitude towards women in following lines:
+Lewis summarizes Donne’s attitude towards women in the following lines:

 “Contempt for women is the dominant note of Donne’s love poetry.”